pypa/packaging.python.org/source/specifications/source-distribution-format.rst

 whatever information they need in the sdist to build the project.

 The tarball MUST use the modern POSIX.1-2001 pax tar format, which specifies UTF-8 based file names.
-In particular, source distribution files must be readable using the standard library tarfile module with the open flag 'r:gz'.
+In particular, source distribution files MUST be readable using the standard library tarfile module with the open flag 'r:gz'.

 Source distributions MUST NOT use non-pax features, even if those features are structurally compatible with the pax standard.
-Installers and other consumers MAY reject source distributions that are not strictly pax-conforming.
+Installers and other consumers SHOULD reject source distributions that are not strictly pax-conforming.

 Examples of non-pax features include GNU-style or legacy ("V7")-style tar members